 Vote as a team to decide which risks are worth prioritizing.
-Agile coaches can run voting sessions to decide which risks should be considered high priority with.
-A minimum of three votes is needed to consider a risk in the running as high priority.
+Agile coaches can run voting sessions to decide which risks should be considered high priority.
+A minimum of three votes is needed to consider a risk in the running as a high priority.

 Review and adjust risks as needed.
 Risk profiles can change as plans and follow-up steps to action.
 Make sure a member of your team adjusts and updates the board during the weekly or biweekly PO (Product Owner) Sync.